A Course in Interacting Particle Systems: The stochastic order

+\begin{Proof} Let $\Fi:=\{f\in\Ci^+(\Xc):f\geq 0\}$.
+By Lemma~\ref{L:SW} it suffices to show that $\Fi$ is closed under products in the sense that $f,g\in\Fi$ imply $fg\in\Fi$, and separates points in the sense that for each $x,y\in\Xc$ with $x\neq y$, there exists an $f\in\Fi$ such that $f(x)\neq f(y)$.
+Closedness under products is trivial.
+Showing that $\Fi$ separates points is considerably more work.
+Assume that $x,y\in E$ satisfy $x\neq y$.
+Then either $x\not\leq y$ or $y\not\leq x$.
+By symmetry we may assume hat we are in the second case.
+Let $E_0:=\{z\in E:z\leq x\}$ and $E_1:=\{z\in E:z\geq y\}$.
+Then $E_0\cap E_1=\emptyset$.
+Since the partial order is compatible with the topology, $E_0$ and $E_1$ are closed subsets of $E$.
+Our assumptions on $E$ imply that it is a ``compact ordered space'' as defined in \cite[Section~1.4]{Nac65}, which by the corollary to \cite[Theorem~I.3.4]{Nac65} implies that $E$ is a ``normally ordered space'' as defined in \cite[Section~1.2]{Nac65}.
+We can then apply \cite[Theorem~I.2.1]{Nac65} to conclude that there exists a continuous monotone function $f\cn E\to[0,1]$ such that $f=0$ on $E_0$ and $f=1$ on $E_1$. \end{Proof}

-The following theorem gives necessary and sufficient conditions for it to be possible to couple two random variables $X$ and $Y$ such that $X\leq Y$.
-A \emph{coupling} of two random variables $X$ and $Y$, in the most general sense of the word, is {\em a way to construct $X$ and $Y$ together on one underlying probability space $(\Om,\Fi,\P)$}.
+The following theorem gives necessary and sufficient conditions for it to be possible to couple two random variables $X$ and $Y$ with values in $E$ such that $X\leq Y$.
+A \emph{coupling} of two random variables $X$ and $Y$, in the most general sense of the word, is \emph{a way to construct $X$ and $Y$ together on one underlying probability space $(\Om,\Fi,\P)$}.
 More precisely, if $X$ and $Y$ are random variables defined on different underlying probability spaces, then a coupling of $X$ and $Y$ is a pair of random variables $(X',Y')$ defined on one underlying probability space $(\Om,\Fi,\P)$, such that $X'$ is equally distributed with $X$ and $Y'$ is equally distributed with $Y$.
-Equivalently, since the laws of $X$ and $Y$ are all we really care about, we may say that a {\em coupling} of two probability laws $\mu,\nu$ defined on measurable spaces $(E,\Ei)$ and $(F,\Fi)$, respectively, is a probability measure $\rho$ on the product space $(E\times F,\Ei\otimes\Fi)$ such that the first marginal of $\rho$ is $\mu$ and its second marginal is $\nu$.
+Equivalently, since the laws of $X$ and $Y$ are all we really care about, we may say that a \emph{coupling} of two probability laws $\mu,\nu$ defined on measurable spaces $(E,\Ei)$ and $(F,\Fi)$, respectively, is a probability measure $\rho$ on the product space $(E\times F,\Ei\otimes\Fi)$ such that the first marginal of $\rho$ is $\mu$ and its second marginal is $\nu$.
+If two probability laws $\mu,\nu$ satisfy the equivalent conditions of the following theorem, then we say that $\mu$ and $\nu$ are \emph{stochastically ordered} and we write\footnote{This notation may look a bit confusing at first sight, since, if $\mu,\nu$ are probability measures on a measurable space $(\Om,\Fi)$, then one might interpret $\mu\leq\nu$ in a pointwise sense, that is, in the sense that $\mu(A)\leq\nu(A)$ for all $A\in\Fi$.
+In practice, this does not lead to confusion, since a pointwise inequality for probability measures is a very uninteresting property.
+Indeed, it is easy to check that probability measures $\mu,\nu$ satisfy $\mu\leq\nu$ in a pointwise sense if and only if $\mu=\nu$.} $\mu\leq\nu$.

-\bt[Stochastic order] Let $S$ be a finite partially ordered set, let $\La$ be a countable set, and let $\mu,\nu$ be probability laws on $S^\La$.
-Then the following statements are equivalent: